AzureForEducation/scripts/README.md

 # Scripts

-A set of scripts (mostly in shell) which would useful for customers, partners and even for customers.
+A set of scripts (mostly in shell but some in Powershell) which would useful for customers, partners and even for customers.

-Scripts currently available:
+Scripts currently available into:

-* **Azure Storage Accounts**: Group of shell scripts designed to manipulate operations related to Storage Accounts.
+* **scripts/shell/storage-account**: Group of shell scripts designed to manipulate operations related to Storage Accounts.
+* **scripts/powershell/api-management**: Group of powershell scripts built to interact with API Management service.